eklundkristoffer/administer/README.md

 ```

 #### Authentication
 If you want a administer to login using email for example, you will have to update `$username` property in your user model.
-Administer is using `username` and `password` columns on default.
+Administer is using `username` and `password` fields on default.

 ```php
 namespace App\User;